govau/content-guide/_accessibility-inclusivity/audience-diversity.md

 - 27% of Australia’s 22 million people were born overseas.
 - 46% of Australians have at least 1 parent who was born overseas.
 - 3% of Australians identify as Aboriginal or Torres Strait Islander peoples.
-- 19% of Australians speak a language other than English at home.
+- **[VERIFY SOURCE]** 19% of Australians speak a language other than English at home.
 - 60% of Australia’s population growth in 2013 was from overseas migration.

+Sources:

-**CHECK THIS** Statistics from <a href="http://www.abs.gov.au/ausstats/abs@.nsf/Lookup/2071.0main+features902012-2013" rel="external">Reflecting a Nation: Stories from the 2011 Census, 2012–2013</a>.
+- <a href="http://www.abs.gov.au/ausstats/abs@.nsf/Lookup/2071.0main+features902012-2013" rel="external">Reflecting a Nation: Stories from the 2011 Census, 2012–2013</a> and <a href="http://www.abs.gov.au/ausstats/abs@.nsf/mf/3238.0.55.001" rel="external">Estimates of Aboriginal and Torres Strait Islander Australians, June 2011</a> contains statistics that show Australia's diversity.
+- <a href="http://www.abs.gov.au/ausstats/abs@.nsf/Previousproducts/3101.0Main%20Features3Mar%202013?open" rel="external">Australian Demographic Statistics, Mar 2013</a> contains statistics about migration to Australia.

-### Australians' abilities and expectations vary
+### Abilities and expectations of Australians vary

 - 18.3% of Australians live with a disability affecting their daily activities.
-- 12.1% of 35 to 44 year olds live with disability.
+- **[VERIFY SOURCE]** 12.1% of 35 to 44 year olds live with disability.
 - 50.7% of Australians aged 65 and over live with disability.
-- 85.4% of Australians aged 90 and over live with disability.
+- **[VERIFY SOURCE]** 85.4% of Australians aged 90 and over live with disability.
-- 8% of males experience colour deficiencies (colour blindness) and 1% of females (colour deficiency is not included in disability statistics).
+- 8% of males and 0.4% of females experience colour deficiencies (colour blindness).

+Source: <a href="http://www.abs.gov.au/ausstats/abs@.nsf/mf/4430.0" rel="external">Disability, Ageing and Carers, Australia: Summary of Findings, 2015</a>.

 Literacy levels for Australians aged 15 to 74 years:

-- 44% at literacy Level 1 (a very low level) or 2
+- 44% at literacy Level 1 to 2 (a very low level)
 - 39% at Level 3
 - 17% at Level 4 to 5 (the highest level).

 Numeracy levels for Australians aged 15 to 74 years:

-- approximately 55% at numeracy Level 1 (a very low level) or 2
+- approximately 55% at numeracy Level 1 to 2 (a very low level)
 - 32% at Level 3
 - 13% at Level 4 to 5 (the highest level).

-**CHECK THIS** Statistics from <a href="http://www.abs.gov.au/ausstats/abs@.nsf/Lookup/4228.0main+features992011-2012" rel="external">Programme for the International Assessment of Adult Competencies, Australia, 2011-2012</a>.
+Source: <a href="http://www.abs.gov.au/ausstats/abs@.nsf/Lookup/4228.0main+features992011-2012" rel="external">Programme for the International Assessment of Adult Competencies, Australia, 2011-2012</a>.

 ### Australia's population is ageing